The Generals of the Yang Family: Ming/Qing dynasty novels: 16th to 19th century

 These novels would become the primary source materials for the legends.
-In Qing Dynasty (1644-1911), more novels appeared.
+In the Qing dynasty (1644–1911), more novels appeared.
 Some are modifications of the previous novels, some retold particular stories, while some are sequels.
 Other novels with similar settings would also feature characters from the Yang family, for example the novels featuring Zhao Kuangyin (927–976) or Di Qing (1008–1057) as their main character.

 Other novels in later settings also included characters who were alleged descendants of the Yang family: